mvallim/kubernetes-under-the-hood/documentation/kube-masters.md

 Value: 192.168.4.57
 ```

-Use the returned value to access.
+Use the returned value to access the BusyBox:

 ```cosole
 ~$ ssh debian@192.168.4.57